hansreier/techreier/eDrops/src/main/resources/static/markdown/about/energy_en.md

 The result is that only 1/3 of the potential of this energy production can be utilized.
 It also requires significant grid investments to integrate this energy production with our existing cheap hydroelectric power.

-Then energy prices will rise sharply.
+Then energy prices will rise significantly.
 Even worse is that through the dysfunctional quasi-market for electricity Nordpool and new high-capacity export cables, we have become dependent on European power prices, which have been significantly increased in the preceding years.
 Since Germany has already made the same mistake as we are about to make:
 Massive expansion of wind and solar power.
 So it's bound to go wrong.
 For Germany, the closure of nuclear power is part of the equation.